Powered by SchoolDash

 Dorothy Stringer School is a non-selective secondary school maintained by the local authority (Brighton and Hove).
 It has about 1,640 boys and girls aged between 11 and 16.
 In October 2023 the school was rated ‘Good’ by Ofsted.

-Particular strengths include Representation, Attainment, Destinations and Progress.
-Relative weaknesses include Admissions and Attendance.
+Particular strengths include Representation, Attainment, Destinations and Disadvantaged pupils.
+Relative weaknesses include Finances, Attendance and Admissions.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.